Isivile23/Data-Analytics-Week-1/Module 2.md

 ### Online Analytical Processing (OLAP)

 * OLAP systems concentrates on analyzing large data sets to identify trends, patterns, and insights for informed decision-making.
-It is tasks like sales analysis, or market research.
+It's used for tasks like sales analysis, or market research.
+* Often utilize multidimensional data models (like star schema or snowflake) that pre-aggregate data for faster analytical queries.
+These models allow for efficient analysis across multiple dimensions (e.g., time, product, region).